FitX/gymx-ui/src/components/gymx-app-layout/readme.md

-# App Shell / App Layout

-## Purpose:

-The **App Layout** component provides a standardized layout structure for applications.
+The **App Layout / App Layout** component provides a standardized layout structure for applications.
 It divides the user interface into three main sections:
 _Header_, _Main_, and _Footer_, allowing developers to populate these areas flexibly using slots.
 The component ensures a clean presentation of content using grid layouts and offers various styling options for different layout needs.